 The ASEAN Committee on Science and Technology and the U.S. Department of State, in partnership with Underwriters Laboratories, awards an annual ASEAN-U.S. Science Prize for Women to a promising, ASEAN-based, early-career woman scientist, to support efforts to advance regional science and technology and to promote active collaboration in technical and scientific fields.

-The United States, thorough ASEAN-U.S. Partnership for Good Governance, Equitable and Sustainable Development and Security (PROGRESS) (PDF 84KB), supports the ASEAN Commission on the Promotion and Protection of the Rights of Women and Children (ACWC) by strengthening ACWC as an institution, supporting the development of a network of social service agencies, and helping to harmonize regional approaches to addressing violence against women and children.
+In 2013-2018, The United States, thorough ASEAN-U.S. Partnership for Good Governance, Equitable and Sustainable Development and Security (PROGRESS) (PDF 84KB), supports the ASEAN Commission on the Promotion and Protection of the Rights of Women and Children (ACWC) by strengthening ACWC as an institution, supporting the development of a network of social service agencies, and helping to harmonize regional approaches to addressing violence against women and children.
 Read more about the program (PDF 463KB).